 One advantage of this form of travel is that it affords an extra opportunity to see the scenery of southern Thailand.

 The bus route makes its way along the western coast of the Malay Peninsula, along the Gulf of Thailand.
 You can sit back in your seat and watch the countryside and cities go by as you make your way to Bangkok.

 This is also a convenient travel option from the south side of the island, as the Phuket Bus Terminal 2 is located in the southeastern corner of the island.
 Multiple bus trips leave each afternoon from the station.

 Another convenient option for travelling, if you want to make the most of your time, is a night bus.
-This option is slightly more expensive, at $35 a ticket but removes the cost of a hotel at either side.
+This option is slightly more expensive, at $35 a ticket but removes the cost of a hotel on either side.

-Designed for overnight trips with sleeping passengers, night bus gives you extra time to see the sights, as you get your 12-hour trip and a night’s sleep out of the way at once.
+Designed for overnight trips with sleeping passengers, the night bus gives you extra time to see the sights, as you get your 12-hour trip and a night’s sleep out of the way at once.

 There’s a vast number of companies that run night buses from Phuket Bus Terminal 2 in southeastern Phuket to Bangkok, never the less I recommend booking online in advance for convenience.